 The error rates are the lowest of all the algorithms, and they converge rather quickly, which seems good.
+Their variance and bias are the lowest of all the algorithms (excepting Decision Trees overfitted training).
+These learning curves are almost idealv.
+I’m not sure there is much to be done here, though pruning might help a bit.

 Model Complexity Curves